 22 May 2020

-This week DRD Partner Pete Bowyer and Senior Associate Samantha Beggs take a look at the immediate effects of Covid on sports as well as its potential long term impact on the industry.
+This week DRD Partner Pete Bowyer and Associate Samantha Beggs take a look at the immediate effects of Covid on sports as well as its potential long term impact on the industry.

 This bank holiday weekend should have seen tens of thousands of fans descend on Wembley to watch their team compete in The FA Cup Final, the traditional showpiece finale to the domestic football season.
 Hundreds of millions more would have been glued to their sets worldwide, watching dreams come true or hopes cruelly dashed.
 Instead, we will have to be content with the more socially distant fare of Wolfsburg v Borussia Dortmund in the Bundesliga, or the even more obscure Isloch v Energetik-BGU Minsk in the Belarus Premier League (16:30 this Saturday, if you’re interested).